-The papers or curator and arts administrator Jan Van der Marck measure 9.0 linear feet and date from 1944 to 2010.
+The papers of curator and arts administrator Jan Van der Marck measure 9.0 linear feet and 5.36 gigabytes and date from 1944 to 2010.
 His career is documented through biographical material, files on artists and art historians, museum administration records, and other professional records.
 Also found are papers concerning Van der Marck's personal interest and research on modern bookbinding.

 Biographical material includes records of Van der Marck's personal collection of artwork, books, and photographs; early records consisting primarily of school documents, writings, and photographs; and one journal.
 Additionally there are copies of published interviews, one file of letters from friends, and several photographs of Van der Marck.
 Files on artists and art historians may include correspondence, photographs, slides, news clippings, exhibition catalogs, lists of artworks, exhibition planning documents, as well as articles or other writings by Van der Marck about the artist.
 Of note are files on Arman, Robert Indiana, Christo, Jacques Lipchitz, George Segal, Beverly Pepper, and Brian O'Doherty.

 Museum Administration records document Van der Marck's activities as director or curator at various museums.
 Files may include museum exhibition planning records, administrative records, printed material, correspondence, and photographs.
 Also found are records of Van der Marck's other professional activities, such as his participation as guest curator of exhibitions, committee participant, and exhibition juror, as well as lecture files containing invitations, press materials, and drafts of his lectures.
 Additionally there are a few research files and copies of his published articles.

 Papers concerning bookbinding document Van der Marck's research and personal collection of contemporary bookbinding and book arts.
 Included are files on bookbinders, slides and photographs of bindings, correspondence with libraries, and records of his purchase or donation of these works.